Sunday, January 8, 2017

 Those words are our words.
 Those words were spoken to us in those waters.
 In those waters, we were all made equal.
 In those waters, the same water washed all of us—no matter who are.
 In those waters, there are no class distinctions, no hatred, or discrimination or homophobia or sexism or war or violence.
 Or walls.
 In those waters, we are all equal to one another and we are all equally loved.

 In a few moments, we will stand and renew the vows we made at baptism.
 When we are done, I will sprinkle you with water.
-The sprinkling of water, like all our signs and actions that we do in this church, is not some strange practice a few of us High Church-minded people do.
+The sprinkling of water, like all our signs and actions that we do in this church, is not some strange practice a few of us Anglo-Catholic-minded people do.
 That water that comes to us this morning is a stark reminder of those waters we were washed in at Baptism—those waters that made us who we are Christians, those waters in which we all stand on equal ground, with no distinctions between us.

 Here at St. Stephen’s, all of our ministry—every time we seek to serve Christ and further the Kingdom of God in our midst—is a continuation of the celebration of baptism.
 Sometimes we lose sight of that.
 Sometimes we forget what it is that motivates us and charges us to do that wonderful work.
 Sometimes we forget that our ministry as baptized people is a ministry to stand up and speak out against injustice.